quyentruong/Raspberrypi-3-Openvpn-Pihole-DNS-over-HTTPS/docs/oracle.md

 sudo su - root
 curl -L https://install.pivpn.io | bash
 ```
 * Then choose Reconfigure.
 Just go through the setup again.
 There will be a message that detects pihole.
-It will help configure openvpn to work with pihole.
+It will help configure pivpn to work with pihole.
 Then reboot.

+### 5a.
+Only for OpenVPN (optional)
 * If you want VPN only run query (it may help run faster if the upload speed of server is slow)
   * Edit the file /etc/openvpn/server.conf via `sudo nano /etc/openvpn/server.conf`.
   * Comment out `push "redirect-gateway def1"`.